top of page

 Another core element of emotional intelligence is the awareness of your present bodily state.
 I call this realisation because it is the understanding of your physical state in the present moment.

 There’s actually a sixth sense we can use to detect this.
-It’s called interoception. nteroception helps you detect what’s going on inside your body in terms of physical sensations.
-In the world of science it’s been studied since the early 20th century and has been recorded as a sense similar to vision, hearing, taste, smell, and touch, but in the world of spirituality - such as yoga and mindfulness - interoceptive practices have been around for the last 5000 years.
+It’s called interoception.
+Interoception helps you detect what’s going on inside your body in terms of physical sensations.
+In the world of science it’s been studied since the early 20th century and has been recorded as a sense similar to vision, hearing, taste, smell, and touch, but in the world of spirituality - such as yoga and mindfulness - interoceptive practices have been around for at least 5000 years through the form of meditation.

 To awaken your interoceptive sense you can follow a very simple exercise, where you try to detect your own heartbeat.
 You can pay attention to how easily you can detect this, how sharply you can feel it and notice the pace of your heart beating.
 Having this practice in your daily routine will give you a great moment of self-realisation as well as a vast amount of information to work with when you start asking regular questions such as; how my heartbeat is today after a calm day and a good night’s rest.
 Or, how my heartbeat is today when I have an important deadline to achieve.
 And, how it is when I’m on holiday away from the stress of the office.